clusterpj/realestate-python/README.md

     <h2>Contributing</h2>
     <p>Contributions to this project are welcome.
 If you would like to contribute, please fork the repository and submit a pull request with your changes.</p>
     <h2>Credits</h2>
-    <p>This app was built by John Smith.
+    <p>This app was built by Pedro Jimenez.
 It uses the Flask web framework, MongoDB database, and Bootstrap front-end framework.</p>
     <h2>License</h2>
     <p>This project is licensed under the MIT License - see the LICENSE file for details.</p>
   </body>